jung8821/code-challenge-reactjs/README.md

     <li>Ability to recreate the mockup to likeness</li>
   </ul>

-  <h3>Please branch out from the master branch like this {firstName-LastName}.
-Make sure you make frequent meaningful commits on your branch.
-  Once you are ready to submit the code please send us a link to your github branch by replying to the email.
-You can reach out to us on the email if you have any questions about the challenge.</h3>
   <h3>Scaffolding The Project</h3>
   <p>
     The front end implementation of this project has two options.
 The first is using the existing structure and integrating your front end with it